Skip to main content

 • Steam-treated iron PM parts: Black oxide surface, improved corrosion resistance vs untreated iron

-Field testinx:
+Field testing:

 • Steam-treated FC-0205 valve bodies: 8 years outdoor service, minimal surface rust

-Key HVAC Applications for Powder Metallurxy
+Key HVAC Applications for Powder Metallurgy

 1. Compressor Components